React JS 100 MCQ

 Question 69: What does the profiler feature in React Developer Tools do?

-B. It helps identify performance bottlenecks by recording renders and updates
+Correct Answer: B. The profiler feature in React Developer Tools helps identify performance bottlenecks by recording renders and updates of components.

 Question 70: How can you view performance optimizations or re-renders in React?